How Credit Union Marketing Can Better Appeal to 25-to-34-Year Olds

 Financial institutions have an ongoing goal to try to reach the younger market.
 With changing times and technology there are a few ways your financial institution can target a younger audience.

 Further, according to a recent article by Peter Strozniak for The CU Times, "Right now only 10% of 25-to-34-year olds are using credit unions.
 When you combine that statistic with the fact that 25-to-34-year-olds are more likely to switch banks, it's easy to see how this group represents a tremendous opportunity for credit unions."

 Here are 4 clear ways your credit union marketing can shift, to better reach this all-important younger demographic group:

 1. Create High-Quality Content About Topics of Interest to Young People:

 Think about what they are reading, looking for help with, and the pain points they are encountering in life.
 Talk to young employees or even survey your younger community members.
 Once you get a couple of goals the younger generation is looking to achieve, you may use generative AI to brainstorm ideas for content.
 Whether it is writing a script for a video or getting an outline ready for a blog the AI tools may be very helpful.
 Here are a few examples of some topics relevant to the younger market:

 - Moving out on your own hacks & budgeting suggestions

 - Paying off student loans without stress

-- Dating in the new age
+- Dating in the New Age

 3. Share Staff Profiles to Humanize the Brand:

 We recently shared a staff profile on Instagram for a fairly large Boston area Credit Union and the engagement was through the roof!!
 Best post they've ever had!
-We recommend you keep these posts fun and share interesting facts or quirky stories about yoru staff.
-Favorite ice cream, famous person they'd like to have dinner with, etc. Keep it light and most importantly keep it REAL!
+We recommend you keep these posts fun and share interesting facts or quirky stories about your staff.
+Favorite ice cream, the famous person they'd like to have dinner with, etc. Keep it light and most importantly keep it REAL!